 What Can I Monitor?

 The DIY Cellular Alarm for Homes is “dual-sensor” alarm, meaning that it monitors up to two conditions plus power outages.
-The unit comes standard with two water sensors, but other types of sensors and detectors can be used.
+The unit comes standard with a water sensor and a sumpbobber, but other types of sensors and detectors can be used.

 Use the water sensor to monitor: